Collinsville pulls away to win district opener over Pryor, 42-14

 "I have to give credit to my running back Jack Keith for that," Rush said.
 "He came in and moved everyone in the pile about 10 yards down field.
 I also have to credit my strength coach (Hunter Haralson) for having me prepared."

-Collinsville drew first blood, courtesy of a 4-yard keeper from Rush with 2:23 remaining in the first quarter.
+Collinsville opened the scoring, courtesy of a 4-yard keeper from Rush with 2:23 remaining in the first quarter.

 The Cardinals were able to extend their advantage to 14-0 after Gilkey scored on a 5-yard run with 5:16 left in the second period.